-- J. If during the provisional membership period, the school is determined to have: failed to submit any required information; provided any false or misleading information in connection with its application or any subsequent evaluation; failed to cooperate in any evaluation process by OSSAA staff and designated representatives; or violated any OSSAA Rules or Policies; the school may be subject to penalties as provided in Sections I-C and I-D of these Policies or, for more serious violations, expulsion or denial of continued membership may be considered.
+- K. If during the provisional membership period, the school is determined to have: failed to submit any required information; provided any false or misleading information in connection with its application or any subsequent evaluation; failed to cooperate in any evaluation process by OSSAA staff and designated representatives; or violated any OSSAA Rules or Policies; the school may be subject to penalties as provided in Sections I-C and I-D of these Policies or, for more serious violations, expulsion or denial of continued membership may be considered.
 Expulsion from provisional membership or denial of continued membership requires a written report and recommendation from the Executive Director, and a majority vote of the Board of Directors, and the school shall be provided notice in advance and an opportunity to be heard before any such vote.
-Expulsion from provisional membership or denial of or unwillingness to comply with OSSAA Rules and Policies, or a pattern of practices inconsistent with the objectives and mission of OSSAA and its member schools. - 1.
+Expulsion from provisional membership or denial of use to vote.
+Expulsion from provisional membership or denial of use to vote.
+Expulsion from provisional membership or denial of use to vote.
+Expulsion from provisional membership or denial of use any such vote.
+Expulsion from provisional membership or denial of use to vote.
+Expulsion from provisional membership or denial of use to vote.
+Expulsion from provisional membership or denial of use and an opportunity to be heard before any such vote.
+Expulsion from provisional membership or denial of use to use the school's demonstrated failures and/or violations indicate an inability or unwillingness to comply with OSSAA Rules and Policies, or a pattern of practices inconsistent with the objectives and mission of OSSAA and its member schools. - 1.
 At the conclusion of the two-year period following approval of provisional membership, the Executive Director will make a report and recommendation to OSSAA's Board of Directors about whether provisional membership should continue, or whether the provisional status should end, or whether membership should be denied.
 In making this report and recommendation, the Executive Director must evaluate the following: - 2.
 The accuracy and validity of information provided or made available to OSSAA in evaluating the school; - 3.
 The effectiveness of the school's policies and procedures, and the school's enforcement of those policies and procedures, in insuring compliance with OSSAA Rules and Policies; - 4.
 If any violations of OSSAA Rules or Policies were found to have occurred during the period of provisional membership, whether the school responded in a cooperative and constructive manner; - 5.
 The continued appropriateness of the classification levels and the assigned geographic area for residence eligibility purposes; - 6.
-Whether the school's activities have been managed and conducted in a manner consistent with the objectives and mission of OSSAA;

-7. The Executive Director's report and recommendation shall be considered at a scheduled meeting of the OSSAA Board of Directors.
+Whether the school's activities have been managed and conducted in a manner consistent with the objectives and mission of OSSAA; - 7.
+The Executive Director's report and recommendation shall be considered at a scheduled meeting of the OSSAA Board of Directors.
 The school shall be advised of the report and recommendation, and notice of the meeting at which the report and recommendation are to be considered shall be provided to the school, at least five business days in advance of the meeting.
 Representatives of the school shall be provided the opportunity to be heard on the report and recommendation at the meeting.